Youngest & Oldest NHL Teams 2025-26: Average Age Rankings for All 32 Teams

 Gambling problem?
 Call 1-800-GAMBLER (Available in the US) Call 877-8-HOPENY or text HOPENY (467369) (NY) Call 1-800-327-5050 (MA), 1-800-NEXT-STEP (AZ), 1-800-BETS-OFF (IA), 1-800-981-0023 (PR) 21+ only.
 Please Gamble Responsibly.
 See BetMGM.com for Terms.
 Subject to eligibility requirements.
 Bonus bets are non-withdrawable.
 In partnership with Kansas Crossing Casino and Hotel.
 This promotional offer is not available in DC, Mississippi, New York, Nevada, Ontario, or Puerto Rico.

-The 2025-26 NHL regular season begins Oct.
-7. Anticipating another year of exciting hockey betting action, we at Bookies.com have taken a deeper dive at all the projected opening-day rosters and ranked them by age, from youngest to oldest teams.
+The 2025-26 NHL regular season is finally here!.
+Anticipating another year of exciting hockey betting action, we at Bookies.com have taken a deeper dive into all the final opening-day rosters and ranked them by age, from youngest to oldest teams.

 The ages for the projected rosters are courtesy of Sportrac.
 Check out our findings below: